eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 A Wallet Instance SHALL always release a different value for the pseudonym of a given User to different Relying Parties.

-> Rationale: This is important to ensure that colluding Relying Parties cannot use the pseudonym values to track the User.
+> Rationale: This is important to ensure that colluding Relying Parties cannot use the pseudonyms  to track the User.

 ##### Requirement

-It SHALL NOT be possible to correlate pseudonym values based on their value nor on the actions performed by the Wallet Instance during registration and authentication, meaning that colluding Relying Parties SHALL NOT able to conclude that pseudonyms released by a User to different Relying Parties belong to the same User.
+It SHALL NOT be possible to correlate pseudonyms based on their value nor on the actions performed by the Wallet Instance during registration and authentication, meaning that colluding Relying Parties SHALL NOT able to conclude that pseudonyms released by a User to different Relying Parties belong to the same User.

-> Rationale: If this was possible, it would defeat the purpose of using different pseudonym values and would allow colluding Relying Parties to track the User.
+> Rationale: If this was possible, it would defeat the purpose of using different pseudonyms and would allow colluding Relying Parties to track the User.

 ##### Requirement